 Maiden Erlegh School

-We work with Reading College principally to be able to deliver KS4 courses that may not be viable for us to run, for example, in 2019, we worked closely with Reading College to deliver Year 11 Music.
-We work closely with Reading College to ensure that all of our students progress onto higher education.
+We work closely with Reading College and in the past they have helped us to deliver KS4 courses that may not be viable for us to run, for example, in 2019, we worked closely with Reading College to deliver Year 11 Music.
+This academic year, their Hospitality & Professional Cookery tutors may be working with our GCSE Food Tech students.
+We work closely with Reading College to ensure that all of our students progress onto further education.